mjesun/loxberry-music-server-interface/README.md

   URL is valid.
 This is not required, but covers are shown in multiple places of the UI.

+- `setDuration::<DURATION>`: sets the duration, in seconds, of the current song being played.

 - `setTime::<TIME>`: used to set internally the current time.
 This is not required, but it helps to keep the time shown in the UI accurately synced with the internal player time.